Robert Suckale: Life

 Suckale was born in Königsberg.
-Suckale completed his studies in art history with the subsidiary subjects classical archaeology and Latin philology of the Middle Ages in Berlin, Bonn, Paris and Munich in 1970 with a doctorate under Wolfgang Braunfels at the Ludwig Maximilian University of Munich.
-He then worked at the Zentralinstitut für Kunstgeschichte in Munich and from 1971 was a research assistant to Braunfels at the Institut für Kunstgeschichte dof the Ludwig-Maximilians-Universität München.
+Suckale completed his studies in art history with the subsidiary subjects classical archaeology and Latin philology of the Middle Ages at the Humboldt University of Berlin, the University of Bonn, the University of Paris and LMU Munich in 1970 with a doctorate under Wolfgang Braunfels at LMU Munich.
+He then worked at the Zentralinstitut für Kunstgeschichte in Munich and from 1971 was a research assistant to Braunfels at the Institut für Kunstgeschichte of LMU Munich.
 In 1976, he was awarded a doctorate with a thesis on the Klosterbibliothek Metten manuscripts from the years 1414/1415 Habilitated.
 In 1980, he was appointed to the chair of art history at the University of Bamberg.
 In 1990, Suckale was appointed to the Department of Art History at Technische Universität Berlin; in 2004, he had to retire early due to illness, but continued to be academically active.
 In 2011, the Courtauld Institute of the University of London awarded him an honorary doctorate.
 In 2014, he was elected to the American Academy of Arts and Sciences.

 Suckale was married to the art historian Gude Suckale-Redlefsen, with whom he also jointly published.